edefalque/signalk-stripcharts/README.md

 A special unit "Percent" is provided.
 It allows to plot values of different units on a same "Percent" y or y2 axis by providing reference values in the Signal K unit for 0% and for 100%.
 See engines.js for an example with comments.

-## Browser compatibility  ???
+## Browser compatibility

+signalk-stripcharts uses ECMASript 2015 (ES6).
+It was mostly developed on Raspbian Chromium 72.0.3626.121 and Windows 10 Chrome 80.0.3987.132.

+It seems to also work fine on:
+- Windows 10 with Edge 18362 and with Firefox-ESR 68.6.0esr
+- Raspbian with Firefox-ESR 52.9.0

+Recent non-ESR versions of Firefox seems to show some svg rendition problems.

-## CPU requirements   ???
+## CPU requirements

+On a Raspberry Pi 3B+ with Chromium: a burst of approximately 20% cpu consumption is observed when the charts are refreshed (typically every 4 seconds for a 10 minute timeWindow chart).
+This is only when the window tab is visible.

 ## Troubleshooting

 Syntax errors in the charts specifications files will be caught by javascript.
 Logical errors in the specs and errors in the data returned by Signal K may also be reported.
 Inspect the console as needed.

 Some tracing options are provided in ./js/stripcharts_options.js.
 Tracing occurs below the displayed charts.